The Big Bubble: Artwork

 The album cover of The Big Bubble is actually presented "inside" another cover – it's implied that the album is actually titled Part Four of the Mole Trilogy, while presenting the cover for the self-titled album of a fictional band called the Big Bubble.
 In similar fashion, the album's back cover shows the fictional album's back cover, and the gatefold spread shows the fictional album's gatefold spread.
 The same applies for the record labels (the fictional album is published by "Black Shroud" Records).

 The fictional album's front cover generated attention due to its showing of four unmasked band members – it was rumored that these band members were, in fact, the Residents.
-However, this rumor was quickly denied by the band.
+However, the Cryptic Corporation later confirmed that the four were just models who had responded to an ad.
+The group's frontman was portrayed by Kyle Newell, who would go on to be a stage technician for the 13th Anniversary Show.
+Another of the members had come abroad from Europe, where he was first spotted in the audience at a Residents concert.

 Reception

 The Big Bubble is one of the Residents' most polarizing albums.
 Critical reception was heavily mixed.
 While writer Cole Gagne, in his book Sonic Transports, considers the album "brilliant," writer Ian Shirley says in his book Meet the Residents that the album was "treading water."
+Spin said, "The Big Bubble, strangely enough, bears the usual Residents signatures: sludgy synthesizer threnodies pump underneath garbled vocals sung by what sounds like an inbred Louisiana lumberjack.
+Pure genius, so to speak."

 Despite this, the album was surprisingly successful in Japan, where it was being distributed by Wave Records.
 As a result, Wave requested that the Residents perform in Tokyo, proposing to cover all expenses.
 This performance was developed into the 13th Anniversary Show which eventually also toured Europe, Australia and the United States.